When buying a dehumidifier, you may hear the words “HEPA filter”.

 Regularly remove the dehumidifier filter for cleaning can effectively improve the dedusting effect of the dehumidifier and improve the ambient air quality.

 When using your dehumidifier, the tightness of the room must be good and must close the windows, otherwise will reduce the dehumidification performance a lot.
 At the same time, will reduce the lifetime of dehumidifier.

 When the user adjusts the set humidity of the dehumidifier, you should set the comfort of the human body according to his own requirements for humidity, the size of the space, and other actual conditions.

 Usually set humidity in the state of less activity, such as rest, sleep, etc., the relative humidity of the room is about 60%RH, and the human body will feel more comfortable.

 If the humidity setting in the room is too low, in addition to making people feel dry, due to the great difference between indoor and external humidity and rapid expansion of moisture, the compressor will start and stop frequently, shortening the service life of the dehumidifier and consumes more energy.

-Regular cleaning heat exchanger of the unit can effectively improve the heat transfer coefficient and heat transfer efficiency, meanwhile improve the working efficiency of the dehumidifier.
+Regular cleaning heat exchangers of the unit can effectively improve the heat transfer coefficient and heat transfer efficiency, meanwhile, improving the dehumidifier working efficiency.

-In summary, we believe you will have a brief understanding of HEPA filter of the dehumidifier, also the cleaning and maintenance tips of the filter.
+In summary, we believe you will have a brief understanding of HEPA filter dehumidifier, also the cleaning and maintenance tips of the filter.